Automated baseline calculation with FastNetMon Advanced

 threshold_tcp_syn_mbps 1531

-By default we return baseline for incoming traffic but you can explicitly specify direction this way:
+By default, we return baseline for incoming traffic, but you can explicitly specify the direction this way:

 sudo fcli show baseline_per_host global outgoing